 A. The Board of Certified Court Reporters Examiners hereafter referred to as the "Board," shall be composed of seven members who shall be appointed by this Court.
 Four of the members shall be judges of the Circuit or Appellate Courts and shall be appointed for terms of three years.
 Initially, one of the four shall be appointed for a term of one year, one for a term of two years, and two for a term of three years.
 Three of the Board members shall have been court reporters in and citizens of Arkansas for at least five years prior to their appointment.
 Of the court reporters appointed to the board, at least one shall be a machine shorthand writer, at least one shall be a mask dictation/voice writer, at least one shall be an official court reporter, and at least one shall be a freelance court reporter.
 Initially, one of the three shall be appointed for a term of one year, one for a term of two years, and one for a term of three years.
 Members of the Board shall serve without compensation but shall be reimbursed for their travel and other expenses in the performance of their duties.

-B. Members shall be appointed to serve a three year term and may be reappointed to a second three year term.
+B. Members shall be appointed to serve a three year term and may be reappointed to two additional three-year terms.
 A member whose term has expired shall continue to serve until a successor is appointed and qualified.
 The Court shall fill any vacancy by appointing a member for the duration of an unexpired term and may remove any member for cause.
 A member who has been appointed to complete an unexpired term shall be eligible for reappointment to serve two terms of three years each.

-C. Each member shall take an oath that he will fairly and impartially and to the best of his ability administer this Rule.
+C. Each member shall take an oath that he or she will fairly and impartially and to the best of his ability administer this Rule.

 A. At the first meeting of the Board, the Board will organize by electing one of its members as chairman and one as secretary, each of whom shall serve for one year and until his successor is elected.
 The Clerk of this Court shall serve as treasurer.